stephanniec/art/_projects/1-fftt.md

 ### Luca (13)
 <center><img src="{{ site.baseurl }}/files/pics/fftt/bs1_small.png" style="max-width:70%"></center>
-Luca is a runaway child soldier who is wanted by human traffickers and military programs seeking to pad their pockets and dwindling troops respectively.
-Although he has never been deployed to the front officially, he has seen his fair share of bloodshed: he was the top ranked trainee at a notable mercenary camp where students were encouraged to fight to the death, and often attached to special operations teams upon graduation.
-Although he is tired of violence, years of growing up in an controlled, ruthless environment where mission goals are prioritized over lives (innocent or not) have skewed the development of his moral compass.
+Luca is an ex-child soldier who is wanted by human traffickers and military programs seeking to pad their pockets and dwindling troops respectively.
+Although he has never been deployed to the front officially, he has seen his fair share of bloodshed: he used to be the top ranked trainee at a notable mercenary camp where students were encouraged to fight to the death, and often attached to special operations teams upon graduation.
+While he is tired of violence, years of growing up in a controlled, ruthless environment has greatly skewed his moral compass.

 <center><img src="{{ site.baseurl }}/files/pics/fftt/bs2_small.png" style="max-width:70%"></center>